chuongmep/bim42.github.io/_posts/2014-10-11-use-navisworks-batch-utility-to-convert-revit-files.md

 ![ScreenClip-31](http://bim42.com/wp-content/uploads/2014/10/ScreenClip-31.png)

-As we want to create a single Navisworks File Set (.nwf), we select the &#8220;As Single File&#8221; Tab, and set the path to our future Navisworks File.
+As we want to create a single Navisworks File Set (.nwf), we select the "As Single File" Tab, and set the path to our future Navisworks File.

 ![ScreenClip-4](http://bim42.com/wp-content/uploads/2014/10/ScreenClip-4.png)

-I also select &#8220;View file on output&#8221; to automatically start Navisworks when conversions are done.
+I also select "View file on output" to automatically start Navisworks when conversions are done.

-We add a path to a log file in order to know what may happen, and hit &#8220;Run Command&#8221;.
+We add a path to a log file in order to know what may happen, and hit "Run Command".

 Here, I was confused by the fact that nothing seems to happen, but after checking my computer processes, I was able to see that the Navisworks Scene Convert Server was up and running.